10 Top-Rated Ski Resorts in Australia

 Accommodation: Where to Stay near Dinner Plain

-10. Ben Lomond Ski Field Area, Ben Lomond National Park, Tasmania
+10. Ben Lomond Alpine Resort, Ben Lomond National Park, Tasmania

-About an hour and a half by car from Launceston, Ben Lomond Snow Sports is the only ski area in Tasmania accessible by car.
+About 90 minutes by car from Launceston, Ben Lomond Ski Lifts is the only ski area in Tasmania accessible by car.
 With seven lifts, this is a great spot for beginner and intermediate skiers who want to escape the long lift lines often found at the resorts in New South Wales and Victoria.

-To access the resort, which sits at 1,453 metes, visitors must negotiate the switchback-riddled Jacob's Ladders, a serpentine two-lane road, but it's worth it for the spectacular views.
-Alternatively, visitors can hop aboard a shuttle from the Parks and Wildlife Service registration booth.
+To access the resort, which sits at 1,453 metes, you have to negotiate the switchback-riddled Jacob's Ladders, a serpentine two-lane road, which has recently been extensively upgraded.
+But it's worth it for the spectacular views.
+Note that between June and September, all vehicles are required to carry snow chains.

 More Related Articles on PlanetWare.com

 Nearby Aussie Cities: After you've carved up the slopes, head to one of the nearby cities for a culture fix.
 Canberra, the Australian Capital Territory, (ACT), is only about a 2.5-hour drive from Perisher and Thredbo, with some of the country's best museums and galleries.
 Less than a day's drive from the ski resorts in Victoria, Melbourne has a charming European feel and an eclectic array of restaurants and attractions.
 About a 5.5-hour drive from the New South Wales ski resorts, you can explore all the things to see and do in Sydney, from the iconic Sydney Opera House to family-friendly Darling Harbour.